JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ### Evaluating Norvig Spell Checker
 You can evaluate this spell checker either training an annotator or using a pretrained model.
-- trainFile: A corpus of documents with with correctly spell words.
+- trainFile: A corpus of documents with correctly spell words.
 - testFile: A corpus of documents with misspell words.
 - groundTruthFile: The same corpus used on *testFile* but with correctly spell words.